-Registration is open for the December 2014 CFA exam.
-Register Now.
+Registration is closed for the December 2015 CFA Level I exam.

 If you are committed to passing the CFA exams, consider signing up for a NYSSA study group.
 These free, informal, educational groups have helped hundreds of CFA candidates pass the exam at all three levels.
 Candidates report that the study groups are an invaluable aid to surviving the exam preparation process.
 Each study group contains from five to fifteen motivated professionals and typically meets once a week after normal working hours or over the weekend.

 The advantages of joining a study group are numerous.
 Each group will have a cross-section of people from various disciplines such as equity research, accounting, and fixed income to provide members with a wide range of experience when working with difficult concepts.
 The weekly meetings help candidates stay organized and on schedule.
 The group also provides camaraderie throughout a difficult and stressful experience.
 Members often form lifelong business and personal relationships.

 You can also volunteer to be a leader of a study group when you register.
 There are some benefits to being a study group leader: 1) You commit yourself to staying on schedule; 2) You choose the place where the group meets; and 3) Successful group leaders are recognized by their peers and NYSSA for their professionalism and assistance to their fellow candidates.